ElektrikAkar/jekyll-thema-test/docs/3_using/5_thermal_model.md

 ### Middle level modules

-Middle level modules have an option of being an ‘open’ coolsystem, which basically means that there is no cooling at this level.
+Middle level modules have an option of being an _open_ coolsystem, which basically means that there is no cooling at this level.
 Instead, the children of this module are cooled by the parents of this module.
 For instance, in a large battery container, modules might directly suck in air from the container without barrier at the ‘rack’ level.

 In the equivalent circuit, this is achieved by using a high value of h (similar to a short circuit) but for numerical stability you can’t give too a high value.
 Additionally, the flow rate is 0 such that no power is required to get this high value of h.
 This will ensure that the module is very close in temperature to its children.
-The ‘cooling power’ of the module is now the energy passing through it.
+The _cooling power_ of the module is now the energy passing through it.

 ### Top level module